cj-mills/christianjmills/_posts/2020-11-5-Barracuda-PoseNet-Tutorial-3.md

 ### Create `workerType` Variable

 We'll also add a variable that let's us choose which [backend](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/Worker.html) to use when performing inference.
-The option are divided into `CPU` and `GPU`.
+The options are divided into `CPU` and `GPU`.
+I believe there are plans to add support for specialized hardware such as Neural Processing Units in the future.
 Our preprocessing pipeline runs entirely on the `GPU` so we'll be sticking with the `GPU` options for this tutorial series.
 However, feel free to experiment.

 Make a new public `WorkerFactory.Type` called `workerType`.
 Give it a default value of `WorkerFactory.Type.Auto`.